mmdemirbas/timeline/README.md

 `Interval` is an association between a `Range` and an arbitrary value.

-`Timeline` is the base interface.
-It has only one method, namely `StaticTimeline toStaticTimeline(Range<C>)`
+`Timeline` is the base interface of timelines.
+It has only one method, namely `TimelineSegment toTimelineSegment(Range<C>)`

-`StaticTimeline` is an interface representing a finite segment of `Comparable` values and allowing to associate its arbitrary sub-segments (`Interval`s) with a list of arbitrary values.
+`TimelineSegment` is an interface representing a finite segment of a `Timeline` and allowing to associate its arbitrary sub-segments (`Interval`s) with a list of arbitrary values.

-The `StaticTimelineImp` implementation utilises `NavigableMap` as 'interval map' which can be considered as another representation of an 'interval tree'.
-This is the most crucial part of the library, since efficiency of all calculations depends it.
+The `StaticTimeline` implements both the `Timeline` and `TimelineSegment` interfaces, and uses `NavigableMap` as and underlying 'interval map' which can be considered as another representation of an 'interval tree'.
+This is the most crucial part of the library, since efficiency of all calculations depends on it.

 `UnionTimeline` merges a collection of timelines into one, as the name suggests.

 `PatchedTimeline` is a timeline which adds patch support on top of a base timeline.
 Patch support is the ability to add, remove, or change